Most Tuesdays are ordinary. November 6, 2018 was not an ordinary Tuesday — it was midterm election day.

 Optimized election post-click landing pages allow parties to fulfill their political goals

 Election post-click landing pages can bring a lift to a variety of campaigns, including political marketing campaigns.
 Whether you’re creating a page to encourage donations or are educating visitors on important issues, your post-click landing page should be dedicated to a specific objective.

 The above examples provide a small sample how to design an optimized election post-click landing page.
-To see a variety of post-click landing page examples with full critiques and what should be A/B tested, download the guide below.
+To see a variety of post-click landing page examples with full critiques and what should be A/B tested, sign up for an Instapage Enterprise demo here.